 Notice that the backpack was found at a considerable distance from where the girls started their trip.
 If one of them was injured, there’s no way they would have made that trip together.

 Additionally, why would they have gone so far off the path?
 People speculate that they got lost.
 They didn’t think to look at the direction the water was flowing?
 Their destination was only a 1 kilometer hike from their home.
 Why would they walk for so much time in a random direction?
-I believe that they were too smart for that to happen.
+I believe that they were too intelligent for that to happen.
+These girls were experienced travelers.

 Political Involvement & The High Likelihood of Foul Play